K1llByte/master_thesis/meeting.md

 - Sample code for in and out of place implementations

 ### 6.1.2 Environment overhead
-- What it is
-- Pros and cons
-- Sample code for in and out of place implementations

 ## 6.2 Comparison with CUDA implementation
 - Brief the comparisons